International Moving Company to France

 France is a member of the European Union.
 Its regulations and customs are governed by the official European Customs Union policy.
 When moving to France, you should check the specific regulations for imports and customs.
 This website provides current official policies of Douanes & Droits Indirects (French customs authority) in English.
 If you are thinking easy and streamlined, think again.
-If you are moving to France, you’re probably already prepared for EU bureaucracy.
+If you are moving from USA to France, you’re probably already prepared for EU bureaucracy.

 One of the critical documents your shipment requires is the shipping inventory.
 When SDC International Shipping’s professional packing services are used, the inventory list is prepared for you, but you will have to check it reflects accurately what is in your shipment.
 To clear French customs, this must be translated into French.

 New goods can be included with your shipment but will be taxed at the standard 20% VAT rate.
 Your used items are not typically subject to any import duties, but you will have to possess them for at least a year after their import.